 Welcome, and thank you for taking the time to find Hamilton/Roberts Designs Fine Woodworking!

 For 30+ years Michael Hamilton and Dee Roberts have been handcrafting elegant wood boxes, along with cabinets and shelves for the wall and even urns (for pets too), using many domestic, rare and exotic woods here in Boise, Idaho.
 By "handcrafted" we mean that we use traditional methods and standard woodworking tools - table saw, planer, jointer, etc, along with many hand tools.
 No CNC machines, lasers or other computer aided tools, no outside contractors or pre-made parts.
 Heck, at the end of the process we even hand sand, hand rub out with steel wool and hand polish with a cotton cloth.
-Our wood box trademark seems to be the gently domed lid and the slightly tapering sides - not flat and not square as most boxes are.
+Our trademark seems to be the gently domed lid and the slightly tapering sides - not flat and not square as most boxes are.
 What kind of boxes?
-Beautiful, unique, elegant, dare we say heirloom wood boxes?
+Beautiful, unique, elegant, dare we say heirloom boxes?
 We think so and hope our visitors will too.
-Our customers definitely seem to agree.
+Our customers certainly seem to agree.

 Not ready to purchase now?
 Until you are, you can see how we make our woodwork using everything from aluminum to ziricote in our much too small workshop located in the back yard in a Model T era garage.
 We have a list of other woodworkers, artists, fine craftspeople, museums, suppliers, etc on our links page.

 We fairly often make custom boxes or adapt standard ones for a specific use like urns for people and pets.
 Check this page for details.

 Go here to search our website.
 Just want to give us a call?
 Dial 208-345-6384 and immediately press "1" to by-pass recording.